sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 to have funds from parents or grandparents to fund their master's degree.

-For individuals which are able to either cash-flow their living expenses or have them paid for by relatives, the calculus starts to lean a bit more in the favour of getting a master's degree, but the opportunity cost of loosing a year's worth of salary due to not entering the workforce earlier.
+For individuals which are able to either cash-flow their living expenses or have them paid for by relatives or scholarships, the calculus starts to lean a bit more in the favour of getting a master's degree, but the opportunity cost of loosing a year's worth of salary due to not entering the workforce earlier still exists.

 I only took two years to get my bachelor's degree due to having completed the first two years worth of credits at [Red Rocks Community College]({{< ref